pnyxai/pocket-ml-testbench/docker-compose/dev/README.md

 alias temporal_docker="docker exec temporal-admin-tools temporal"
 ```

-Then create the namespace for the test-bench:
+Then create the namespace for the test-bench (this is not necessary, it is already created):
 ```bash
 temporal_docker operator namespace create pocket-ml-testbench
 ```